Who can buy at OFG?

 How do I keep track of my virtual auction purchases?

-If you log into the website and then click on ‘Orders’ under the Order menu you will see a list of your purchases - Website, Warehouse and Virtual Auction.
+If you log into the website and then click on ‘Orders’ under the Order menu you will see a list of your purchases - Website and Virtual Auction.
 Each line will list your purchase date as well as your pick up date.
 Each line will remain active up until 2 days after the pick-up date.

 What is the difference between Shop the Clock and Web sales?